liv-firth/piwrf-teachingbox/_sources/ch2/piwrf_wrf_on_pi.md

 ### Section 1.
 Download and install Docker on your Raspberry Pi

-The WRF application is run through a program called [Docker](https://www.docker.com "Docker Homepage").
+The WRF application is run through the container platform [Docker](https://www.docker.com "Docker Homepage").
 It is too complicated for this lesson on how Docker works, but a good description can be found here.
 Once you have Docker installed onto your computer, it will be very easy to launch the application on your Raspberry Pi.

 #### 1.1 Install Docker by opening a terminal and typing